Skip to content

 • Guest Language Apps: Support for other scripting languages like Lua

-• fmrb-audio-graphics (ESP32 with PSRAM): Dedicated board handling audio/graphics processing, including an Audio/Graphics Controller, NES APU emulator, and LovyanGFX library.
-Communicates with the core board via UART.
+• fmrb-audio-graphics (ESP32 with PSRAM): A dedicated board handling audio and graphics processing.
+It includes an Audio/Graphics Controller, NES APU emulator, and the LovyanGFX library.
+It communicates with the core board via UART.

 Multi-VM Structure

 The system follows a "one task = one VM" design philosophy, leveraging FreeRTOS task functionality to run multiple VMs in parallel.
-Each VM operates independently with its own stack and memory space, ensuring isolation and stability.
+Each VM has its own stack and memory space, operating independently to ensure isolation and stability.

 Key Features

-• Independent Memory Pools: Each VM has its own memory allocator handle, preventing system-wide memory fragmentation and isolating failures to individual VMs
+• Independent Memory Pools: Each VM has its own memory allocator handle, preventing system-wide memory fragmentation and isolating individual VM failures

 • Multi-language Support: Primary support for MicroRuby, with experimental Lua support and planned MicroPython integration